peteroupc/html3dutil/tutorials/matrixdetails.md

 In all the transformations described above, the last row in the transformation matrix is (0, 0, 0, 1).
-(Such transformations are called _affine transformations_, those that keep parallel lines parallel.)
+(Such transformations are called _affine transformations_, those that keep straight lines straight and parallel lines parallel.)
 However, this is not the case for some transformations in the `H3DU.MathUtil` class.

 Transformations that don't necessarily preserve parallelism of lines are called _projective transformations_.